felipecrs/semantic-release-vsce/README.md

 For more information, check the [`vsce` docs](https://github.com/microsoft/vscode-vsce#configuration).

+## Publishing

+This plugin can publish extensions to Visual Studio Marketplace and/or Open VSX Registry.

+You can enable or disable publishing with the [`publish`](#publish) config option.

+When publish is enabled (default), the plugin will publish to Visual Studio Marketplace if the `VSCE_PAT` environment variable is present, and/or to Open VSX Registry if the `OVSX_PAT` environment variable is present.

+For example, you may want to disable publishing if you only want to publish the `.vsix` file as a GitHub release asset.

+### Publishing to Visual Studio Marketplace

+Publishing extensions to Visual Studio Marketplace using this plugin is easy:

+1. Create your personal access token for Visual Studio Marketplace.
+Learn more [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token).

+2. Configure the `VSCE_PAT` environment variable in your CI with the token that you created.

+3. Enjoy!
+The plugin will automatically detect the environment variable and it will publish to Visual Studio Marketplace, no additional configuration is needed.

-### Publishing to OpenVSX
+### Publishing to Open VSX Registry

-Publishing extensions to OpenVSX using this plugin is easy:
+Publishing extensions to Open VSX Registry using this plugin is easy:

-1. Get a valid personal access token with the correct privileges to the publisher namespace in OpenVSX.
-In order to get the personal access token, check this [page](https://github.com/eclipse/openvsx/wiki).
+1. Create your personal access token for Open VSX Registry.
+Learn more [here](https://github.com/eclipse/openvsx/wiki).

 2. Configure the `OVSX_PAT` environment variable in your CI with the token that you created.

 3. Enjoy!
-The plugin will automatically detect the environment variable and it will publish to OpenVSX, no additional configuration is needed.
+The plugin will automatically detect the environment variable and it will publish to Open VSX Registry, no additional configuration is needed.

 ## Examples